Coral reefs of the Virgin Islands: Ecology

 The coral reefs as well as hard-bottom habitat accounts for 297.9 km2.
 The coral reefs are home to diverse species.
 There are over 40 species of scleractinian corals and three species of Millepora.
 Live scleractinian species are found throughout the Virgin Islands, but mainly around Buck Island, St. Croix and St. John.
 More specifically based on a survey from 2001-2006, listed are a total of 215 fishes from St. John and 202 from St. Croix.
 Four species of sea turtles are found within the Virgin Islands.
 The coral reefs are impacted by freshwater environments from the Amazon and Orinoco River in the form of anticyclonic rings which are rich in nutrients.

 Hazards

 This marine environment has been degraded in a variety of ways.
-One of the ways in which the corals have been affected is by the dust from Africa.
-This dust might be affected the corals by causing degradation.
-Apart from the dust, the corals also experience a few diseases.
+Corals have been experiencing an increasing number of diseases.
 There is black-band disease which infects major coral reefs such as Montastraea annularis.
-The most severe diseases are the white-band and white plague disease.
-The branching acroporid have been influenced the most.
+The most severe diseases are stony coral tissue loss disease, the white-band and white plague disease.
+The branching acroporid have been influenced the most by elevated sea temperatures that lead to bleaching and mortality.

-Other than the few diseases listed, other ways in which the corals have been affected are by natural disasters such as hurricanes, human influence such as fishing and pollution, and global warming.
+Other than the few diseases listed, other ways in which the corals have been affected are by natural disasters such as hurricanes, human influence such as fishing and pollution, and global warming that leads to coral bleaching.

 The Coral reefs are also being degraded by many other factors: